madbranx/CARD_Project/README.md

 For a overview over the Programm structure refer to UML.pdf

-The equation system and diskretization is collected in Equations_Overview-pdf
+The equation system and discretization is collected in CARD_Reactor_Equations_Overview

 In the current state the radial dispersion leads to numerical problems when solving and is therefore currently commented out in FixedbedReactor.py